patrickMazza/Interactive-Lab-Hub/Lab 4/README.md

 **\*\*\*What are some things these sketches raise as questions?
 What do you need to physically prototype to understand how to anwer those questions?\*\*\***

+The questions that this part of the lab raises are not dissimilar from the first round of designs that I created.
+I decided to do the capacitor sensor memorization game.
+One of the questions that came up when I was designing this is where I should put the LED screen and where I should put the start button.
+I put the start button in multiple positions, regardless of the shape of design I created for the memorization game.
+One of the biggest questions I have with these designs is if I should pre-determine the numbers and instructions on the prototype or digitally through the LED screen.
+I believe I need to prototype this design to see which version will be more comprehensive in explaining the game to the user.
+The final question I thought of was what impact the shape of the prototype will ultimately impact memorization and game performance of the user.
+What would be the difference between the star configuration and the circle configuration?
+Would one be conducive to better results in the memorization game?

 **\*\*\*Pick one of these display designs to integrate into your prototype.\*\*\***

+I pick the design with the LED display is the center with the boxes neatly arranged together.

 **\*\*\*Explain the rationale for the design.\*\*\*** (e.g. Does it need to be a certain size or form or need to be able to be seen from a certain distance?)